-MARCH 21, 2017
+MARCH 29, 2017

 On February 8, 2017, the Fraud Section of the Criminal Division of the U.S. Department of Justice (the "Fraud Section") issued valuable and detailed guidance regarding the evaluation of corporate compliance programs (the "2017 Guidance").
+Although these guidelines were issued by the DOJ Fraud Section, one can expect that other departments of the DOJ, such as the Tax Division, will evaluate these similarly.
 The 2017 Guidance, entitled "Evaluation of Corporate Compliance Programs," provides a road map of how the Fraud Section will assess corporate compliance programs, including the specific criteria it will use in the process.
 The 2017 Guidance identifies 11 topics and approximately 119 sample questions that seek to elicit information considered relevant in evaluating the effectiveness of a corporate compliance program.
 Accordingly, it demonstrates the rigor with which the government intends to assess companies' compliance programs and provides insight into the government's expectations.